MeNsaaH/MeNsaaH/README.md

 I am a Computer Engineer and a Site Reliability Engineer/DevOps managing and building distributed systems and also building tools to ease manage them.

-- 💻 I’m currently at @DeimosCloud.
+- 💻 I’m currently at @zapier.
 - 🔭 I write Golang, Python and some javascript (NodeJS), in addition to infrastructural management tools (kubernetes, terraform, ansible, etc).
 - ⚡ Fun fact: I am VIM evangelist.